A NSW police officer continued to serve after being charged with assaulting an Indigenous man at Goulburn Police Station in January 2019.

 “I do recognise the difficulties of modern-day policing.
 But modern-day policing has to step up,” she said.

-Lack of police accountability as officer remained on the force after his charge
+Lack of police accountability as officer remains on force after conviction

 While his employment is under review by the NSW Police, he remains a serving officer on restricted duties.